treaclebeak/weather-simulator/README.md

 The solution options are

 1. Code the solution using equations/algorithms to directly produce the values based on the inputs.
-2. Code the solution using machine learning approaches to predict the values based on models - in this case supervised learning models and classifiers.
+2. Code the solution using machine learning approaches to predict the values based on models - in this case i think supervised learning models and classifiers.

 I do not have a background in machine learning and after spending some time researching options like WEKA and Spark decided that this was not a viable approach for me within the time constraints, so I have used option 1.